Rocketman (film): Plot

 Elton descends further into a life of drugs, alcohol, and loneliness ("Bennie and the Jets").
-He has a short-lived marriage with a close female friend, Renate Blauel, but his homosexuality dooms their relationship ("Don't Let the Sun Go Down on Me").
+He has a short-lived marriage with close female friend Renate Blauel, but his homosexuality dooms their relationship ("Don't Let the Sun Go Down on Me").
 He falls out with his mother and Bernie ("Sorry Seems to Be the Hardest Word").
 Elton's dependence on prescription pills and alcohol results in a heart attack.
-Realising his life is out of control, Elton leaves a concert without warning and seeks help at a rehab center ("Goodbye Yellow Brick Road").
-During a meeting with the rehab center's support group, Elton realises he no longer needs approval from his parents or Reid.
-Elton rekindles his friendship with Bernie, who brings him new lyrics.
+Realizing his life is out of control, Elton leaves a concert without warning and checks into a rehab center ("Goodbye Yellow Brick Road").

+Elton realizes he no longer needs approval from his parents or Reid.
+He also rekindles his friendship with Bernie, who brings him new lyrics.
 Elton is worried that he cannot perform or compose without alcohol or drugs, but writes "I'm Still Standing" and returns to a successful career.

 The epilogue notes that Elton has been sober for over 28 years.
 He remains good friends and song-writing partners with Bernie and is happily married to David Furnish, with whom he has two children.